JoseSK999/floresta-docs/src/ch06-01-node-contexts.md

 3. **RunningNode**: The primary context during normal operation, it starts operating after `ChainSelector` finishes.
 This context processes new blocks (even if `SyncNode` is still running) and handles user requests.

-`RunningNode` is the highest level context, which will automatically and internally switch to the other two contexts when a `UtreexoNode` is first instantiated, and then switch back.
-Hence, the `RunningNode` context is the default and high-level context that runs in `florestad`.
+`RunningNode` is the top-level context.
+When a `UtreexoNode` is first created, it will internally switch to the other contexts as needed, and then return to `RunningNode`.
+In practice, this makes `RunningNode` the default context used by `florestad` to run the node.

 ### The NodeContext Trait